 For 1970, a 1968 Eagle was also added to the stable, inherited from Bobby Unser's half of the operation, and all four cars were again used by Mosley and Snider during the season.
 In 1971, AJ Watson inherited the other two Eagles from Unser's team, as he had now left Leader Card, and he fielded those cars for Mosley and Snider, with one of the old Watsons only appearing once.

-My thanks to Simmo Iskül and our good friend 'Matt' for their hard work and remarkable eye for detail working through photographs and other evidence to untangle the histories of these cars, and to Toney Edwards for details on his car.
+My thanks to Simmo Iskül and our good friend 'Matt' for their hard work and remarkable eye for detail working through photographs and other evidence to untangle the histories of these cars, and to Bob McConnell and Toney Edwards for information on their cars.
 Thanks also to Dan Vaughan of Conceptcarz.com for the use of one of his pictures.

 The differences between the 1968 and 1969 cars are only slight, the most reliable distinguisher probably being that the trailing arm from the top of the front suspension is shorter on the '69 car than on the '68.
 There are also differences around the lower rear suspension and smaller differences around the cockpit.